Warsea/Spotcase/README.md

 This should allow you to run the project on the browser now.

-Raise an issue, if these steps doesn't work on your computer.
+Email me in case you have issues running the project in your computer.

 ## Breakdown